Filter Quotient Model Structures: Introduction

+For a given type theory, a \emph{model} in a given foundation is a precise interpretation of the types, terms and constructors of the type theory in the given foundation.
+For example, exhibiting sets as a model of type theory, means interpreting types as sets, terms as elements of sets, product types as Cartesian products of sets, function types as sets of functions, and identity types as equality of elements.
+Constructing such a model for a type theory is known as a \emph{soundness} result, as it guarantees that all type theoretical statements can be interpreted meaningfully in some foundation.
+This has resulted in significant efforts establishing various soundness results for type theories \cite{seely1983hyperdoctrines,seely1984locallycartesian,lambekscott1988higherorderlogic,hofmann1995lccc,curiengarnerhofmann2014categorical,clairambaultdybjer2014biequivalence}.

-In recent decades we have seen the rise of \emph{homotopy type theory}, as a type theory with a richer notion of identity, that is particularly suitable for the formalization of homotopical statements \cite{hottbook2013}.
-One early realization in this realm is that suitable model categories can in fact provide models for homotopy type theory \cite{kapulkinlumsdaine2021kanunivalent}, hence giving us soundness results in this setting.
-This has resulted in a series of papers constructing more and more intricate models for homotopy type theory \cite{arndtkapulkin2011modelstypetheory,shulman2015homotopycanonicity,lumsdaineshulman2020goodexcellent,shulman2019inftytoposunivalent}.
+This development in particular includes models for \emph{homotopy type theory}, which is a type theory with a more intricate notion of identity, that is particularly suitable for the formalization of homotopical statements \cite{hottbook2013}.
+There was an early realization that if an $\infty$-category can be realized by a suitable model category, then it provides a model for homotopy type theory \cite{kapulkinlumsdaine2021kanunivalent}\footnote{It is an unfortunate historical accident that the two occurrences of the word ``model'' in ``... model category, then it provides a model for homotopy type theory.'' are unrelated.}, hence giving us soundness results in this setting.
+This has resulted in a series of papers constructing more and more intricate models for homotopy type theory via model categories \cite{arndtkapulkin2011modelstypetheory,shulman2015homotopycanonicity,lumsdaineshulman2020goodexcellent,shulman2019inftytoposunivalent}.

-While this development has been a tremendous success, all models of homotopy type theory constructed this way have one thing in common: they are cofibrantly generated\footnote{In fact a \emph{type-theoretic model topos}, which is a model categorical model of homotopy type theory due to Shulman includes cofibrant generation as part of its definition \cite{shulman2019inftytoposunivalent}.}.
-However, the analogy with other (non-homotopical) type theories suggest there should indeed be models that do not satisfy such conditions.
-Hence, to tackle such a topic directly requires developing suitable model categorical tools that permit the construction of new model structures that do not rely on any presentability or cofibrant generation assumption.
-This is the aim of this paper.
+While this development has been a tremendous success, all models of homotopy type theory constructed this way have one thing in common: they are combinatorial\footnote{In fact a \emph{type-theoretic model topos}, which is a model categorical model of homotopy type theory due to Shulman includes being combinatorial as part of its definition \cite{shulman2019inftytoposunivalent}.}.
+However, ample evidence from other type theories suggests that homotopy type theory should indeed exhibit additional models, in particular those coming from filter quotients \cite{adelmanjohnstone1982serreclasses}.
+We hence need new methods to construct model structures without requiring any ``small generation'' assumption, and that in particular exhibit filter quotient $\infty$-categories as an underlying model category.